0xDigitalOil/panama-dao/templates/about.md

 align: left
 ---

-## Welcome to your custom page 🎉
+## Welcome to The Panama DAO 🎉

-To edit this page head to `/templates/about.md`
+More information on what we're building is coming soon...